NiYuan224/draft-liu-oauth-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 The transcription of workflow-related claims from the subject token (the Txn-JAG) to the issued Txn-Token follows the same rules defined in Section 4.3.

+## Claims Transcription

+Claims transcription across trust domains SHOULD ensure that the workflow-related claims are preserved for auditability and accountability.
+This builds upon the principles defined in Section 2.5 of {{?I-D.ietf-oauth-identity-chaining}}.
+Specific transcription rules for workflow-related claims are defined as follows:

+* Preserving the txn claim.
+The txn claim serves as the immutable unique identifier for the cross-domain transaction.
+Both the AS and TTS MUST NOT modify or regenerate the txn value during transcription.
+It MUST be copied from the subject_token to the issued token to ensure auditability and accountability across different domains.

+* Evolving the req_wl claim.
+The req_wl MUST identify all the sequent workloads that requested or exchanged tokens throughout the cross-domain transaction.
+Specifically, the AS in Trust Domain I MUST add the identifier of Workload A to the req_wl in the issued Txn-JAG.
+The TTS in Trust Domain II MUST add the identifier of Endpoint B to req_wl in the issued Txn-Token in Trust Domain II.
+This ensures that every point where claims may change is recorded, providing a trail of how the claims reached its current state.

+* Data Minimization.
+The AS in Trust Domain I MAY apply security and privacy strategies to workflow-related claims when issuing the Txn-JAG.
+Such measures include but not limited to Removal and Encryption.

+    * Removal.
+Claims related to completed tasks or not required by downstream trust domains SHOULD be removed.

+    * Encryption.
+If certain claims (e.g., specific user PII or the complete req_wl) are required for end-to-end auditing but must remain invisible to the entities in downstream trust domains, the AS in Trust Domain I MAY encrypt these specific claims, and ensure that only a designated auditor possessing the corresponding decryption key can access the plaintext.
+Mechanisms for key management and decryption are out of scope of this document.

 # Security Considerations

 TODO Security